-For the special case of c = e, this bound was first provided by Boppana [8] and Rendl and Wolkowicz [53], independently.
-Poljak and Rendl [51] showed the equivalence of the spectral
+This formulation is a straightforward generalization of the special case c=e, for which it was first provided by Boppana [7] and Rendl and Wolkowicz [53], independently.
+Poljak and Rendl [51] showed the equivalence of the spectral relaxation (13) and the semidefinite relaxation (12) for this case by investigating the broader class of general graph bisection problems.
+Their result can be extended to the general case $c \neq e$ considered here (for a proof, see [39]):

-Theorem 4 The semidefinite relaxation (13) yields the same lower bound on the objective function as the spectral relaxation (17):
+Theorem 4.
+The semidefinite relaxation (10) yields the same lower bound on the objective function as the spectral relaxation (13):